monoprosito/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 16. 15-symbolic_link_permissions: This script changes the owner and the group owner of the file _hello to betty and holberton respectively.
 17. 16-if_only: This script changes the owner of the file hello to betty only if it is owned by the user guillaume.
 18. 100-Star_Wars: This script will play the StarWars IV episode in the terminal.
+19. 101-man_holberton: This script creates a man page that looks exactly like this image (https://s3.amazonaws.com/intranet-projects-files/holbertonschool-sysadmin_devops/207/man_holberton.PNG).